AdguardTeam/KnowledgeBase/docs/adguard-for-windows/solving-problems/system-logs.md

 ---
-title: How to collect Windows system logs
+title: How to record Windows system logs
 sidebar_position: 5
 ---